 In this method, the mom keeps asking questions until she is able to lead her kids to a healthy solution that the kid came up with on his/her own.

 (Know this about me: I believe that all kids want to be successful and proud of who they are.
 I encourage moms to look for that spark in the conversation that proves this.)

-Onward…here’s a short, tidy version (probably, overly tidy) of what this can look like:
+Onward…here’s a short, tidy version (probably, overly tidy) of what communicating with your teen and the questioning method looks like:

 Mom: I saw that your missing 15 homework assignments.